WLCG-AuthZ-WG/common-jwt-profile/profile.md

 ### Well-known URIs

-According to [RFC 5785](https://tools.ietf.org/html/rfc5785), a well-known URI is a URI whose path component begins with the characters “/.well-known/”, and whose scheme is "HTTP", "HTTPS", or another scheme that has explicitly been specified to use well-known URIs.
+According to [RFC5785](https://tools.ietf.org/html/rfc5785), a well-known URI is a URI whose path component begins with the characters “/.well-known/”, and whose scheme is "HTTP", "HTTPS", or another scheme that has explicitly been specified to use well-known URIs.

 #### The OpenID connect approach to well-known URIs